Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

     Double quotes (``" "``) are used to group text so it's treated as a *single argument*.
 This is specially useful for commands based on chat text, such as :guilabel:`narrate` and :guilabel:`announce`.

-Our command would be as easy as ``- announce "<player.name> has found a jack o' lantern.
+Our command would be as easy as ``- announce "<player.name> has found a jack-o'-lantern.
 Everybody gets a reward!"``.
 We only have to replace the old narrate command in the second event with our new announce.
 Now we just have to make sure it *works as intended* after reloading, and finally set the ``debug:`` key to ``false`` so only error messages are shown.
 No more console *spam*!